-Equatorial westerlies over the Atlantic are interacting with a mid-latitude trough over the Northeast Atlantic.
-850-hPa Zonal Wind Anomalies (m s-1) Westerly anomalies (orange/red shading) represent anomalous west-to-east flow Easterly anomalies (blue shading) represent anomalous east-to-west flow Low frequency anomalous easterlies that have been present since before early September reversed sign during February.
+850-hPa Zonal Wind Anomalies (m s-1)

+Westerly anomalies (orange/red shading) represent anomalous west-to-east flow Easterly anomalies (blue shading) represent anomalous east-to-west flow Low frequency anomalous easterlies that have been present since before early September reversed sign during February.
 During October and early November, a robust MJO event developed, with eastward propagation of westerly and easterly anomalies.
 This event weakened in early to mid-November.
 A new MJO event became organized in December, propagating from the Indian Ocean to the Pacific.
-The signal crossed the Western Hemisphere in late December, re-emerging over the Indian Ocean early January.
+The signal crossed the Western Hemisphere in late December, re-emerging over the Indian Ocean in early January.
 The signal continued to propagate eastward, moving into the central and eastern Pacific and began weakening over the past couple of weeks.

-OLR Anomalies - Past 30 days Drier-than-normal conditions, positive OLR anomalies (yellow/red shading) Wetter-than-normal conditions, negative OLR anomalies (blue shading) The enhanced phase of the MJO moved from the Maritime Continent to the West Pacific during late January and early resulting in anomalously weak convection over the central Pacific just east of the Date Line.
-The suppressed phase of the MJO led to positive OLR anomalies over much of the Maritime Continent and southern Indian Ocean during mid-February.
+OLR Anomalies - Past 30 days

+Drier-than-normal conditions, positive OLR anomalies (yellow/red shading) Wetter-than-normal conditions, negative OLR anomalies (blue shading) The suppressed phase of the MJO led to positive OLR anomalies over much of the Maritime Continent and southern Indian Ocean during early February.
 The enhanced phase destructively interfered with ENSO over the central Pacific and enhanced South Pacific convection.
-Positive OLR anomalies have weakened but continue to dominate the Indian Ocean and Maritime Continent south of the equator.
-The enhanced phase of the intraseasonal signal helped yield negative OLR anomalies across Africa and into the western Indian Ocean.
+Positive OLR anomalies weakened but continued to dominate the Indian Ocean and Maritime Continent during mid-February.
+Positive OLR anomalies over the southern Indian Ocean and Maritime Continent weakened during the past week.
+During the same period, positive OLR anomalies strengthened over the central Pacific associated with anomalously low cloud cover and convection.

-Outgoing Longwave Radiation (OLR) Anomalies (2.5°S - 17.5°S) Drier-than-normal conditions, positive OLR anomalies (yellow/red shading) Wetter-than-normal conditions, negative OLR anomalies (blue shading) An active MJO formed in early October and circumnavigated the globe by early November.
+Outgoing Longwave Radiation (OLR) Anomalies (2.5°S - 17.5° S)

+Drier-than-normal conditions, positive OLR anomalies (yellow/red shading) Wetter-than-normal conditions, negative OLR anomalies (blue shading) An active MJO formed in early October and circumnavigated the globe by early November.
 Another MJO event developed in late November over the eastern Indian Ocean and Maritime Continent that was able to briefly disrupt the La Niña convective suppression near the Date Line.
 It re-emerged in the Indian Ocean at the end of December and strengthened as it shifted east towards the Date Line at present.
 A third MJO event developed during January, leading to a reversal of the La Niña convective signal over the Date Line in early February.
-More recently, this signal has entered the western Indian Ocean.
+This MJO signal has weakened substantially over the past couple of weeks.

-200-hPa Velocity Potential Anomalies (5°S - 5°N) Positive anomalies (brown shading) indicate unfavorable conditions for precipitation Negative anomalies (green shading) indicate favorable conditions for precipitation An MJO event developed near the Maritime Continent during early October with strong anomalous upperlevel winds near 120E.
+200-hPa Velocity Potential Anomalies (5°S - 5°N) Positive anomalies (brown shading) indicate unfavorable conditions for precipitation

+Negative anomalies (green shading) indicate favorable conditions for precipitation An MJO event developed near the Maritime Continent during early October with strong anomalous upperlevel winds near 120E.
 The signal circumnavigated the global tropics and weakened about 30 days later.

 MJO activity renewed in November.
 The intraseasonal signal associated with this MJO event was weaker than the previous episode due to destructive interference from an equatorial Rossby wave.
 The signal destructively interfered with the base state through the end of December, crossing the Western Hemisphere into the Indian Ocean for the beginning of January.
 Since then, it has continued eastward and strengthened.
-This MJO event further intensified during January and early February.
-The suppressed region of the MJO is now just east of the Maritime Continent and the active region has recently intensified over the Prime Meridian and western Indian Ocean.
+This MJO event further intensified during January and early February, but has since weakened substantially.